jklymak/Phy426/docs/index.md

 These are filled out online at [ces.uvic.ca](http://ces.uvic.ca).
 There should be a link to this course on your dashboard.

+## BrightSpaces

+- We will use brightspace to hand in assignments, and I will link to the assignments here
+- We will use brightspace for announcements and discussions.

+{% comment %}

 ## Mailing list

 Please feel free to contact me through the mailing lists: